sylabs/singularity-userdocs/quick_start.rst

 .. _sec:quickstart:

-This guide is intended for running {Singularity} on a computer where you have root (administrative) privileges, and will install {Singularity}
-from source code.
-Other installation options, including building an RPM package and installing {Singularity} without root privileges are discussed in the `installation section of the admin guide
+This guide is intended for running {Singularity} on a computer where you have root (administrative) privileges, and will install {Singularity} from source code.
+Other installation options, including building an RPM package and installing {Singularity} without root privileges, are discussed in the `installation section of the admin guide
 <https://sylabs.io/guides/{adminversion}/admin-guide/installation.html>`__.

-If you need to request an installation on your shared resource, see the :ref:`requesting an installation section <installation-request>` for information to send to your system administrator.
+If you need to request an installation on your shared resource, see the section on :ref:`requesting an installation <installation-request>` for information to send to your system administrator.

 For any additional help or support contact the Sylabs team: https://www.sylabs.io/contact/